-This definition covers the obvious such as medical and staff records in addition to personal 'non-health' information such as a patient or client's name and address or details of his or her financial or domestic circumstances.
+This definition covers the obvious, such as medical and staff records, in addition to personal 'non-health' information such as a patient or client's name and address or details of his or her financial or domestic circumstances.
 It relates to both computerised and manual records and can be held in different formats, and include, for example, CCTV images microfiche, audio recording or still photographic images.

-"Sensitive Personal Data" - Some "personal data" is classed as "sensitive personal data" by the Data Protection Act and additional safeguards and regulation is afforded to this type of information.
-This information can only be processed under certain defined circumstances.
+"Sensitive Personal Data" - Some "personal data" is classed as "sensitive personal data" or "Special Category Data" by the Data Protection Act and UK GDPR.
+Additional safeguards and regulations are afforded to this type of information.
+This information can only be processed under certain, defined circumstances.